Demonstrating commitment to compassionate patient care, the health care team, & continued certification.

 About PANRE-LA

-• Each quarter, you’ll receive 25 questions and will have five (5) minutes to answer each question.
+• Each quarter, you’ll receive 25 questions and will have five minutes to answer each question.

 • You can use printed or online references to help with the answer, if needed.
+However, you may not consult with others.
+Learn more about why exam security is a critical component of all NCCPA exams on our Exam Security webpage.

-• You will receive immediate feedback on each question you answer, including the correct response, explanation and references.
+• You will receive immediate feedback on each question you answer, including the correct response, explanation, and references.

-• Each quarter starting with the second, 5 topics are repeated to reinforce existing knowledge and facilitate learning.
+• Each quarter starting with the second, five topics are repeated to reinforce existing knowledge and facilitate learning.
 In these cases, the better of the two responses is counted and the other response is removed from the score.

 • Each quarter, you’ll receive feedback so you know how you are performing.